MathiasGruber/plmd/README.md

 https://code.google.com/p/mdanalysis/
 ```

+* The module furthermore requires numpy, matplotlib, and pylab modules to be installed

 * The scripts were specifically designed to run at the DTU HPC cluster: http://www.cc.dtu.dk, but may work elsewhere, with appropriate modifications, as well